Face to Face

 You will be serving meals at this organization

 Guests are greeted with smiles, handshakes, and welcoming hugs.
 Flowers, sometimes fresh, adorn each table.
 Volunteers serve nourishing 3-course meals to guests who enjoy being waited on and interacting with their servers.
+We are distinguished both by what we do and the manner in which we do it.
+Face to Face believes that each guest is the equal of each staff member and volunteer.

 Sometimes we share a laugh; sometimes celebrate a birthday or other special occasion, sometimes a challenge is shared, but all the time there is a Face to Face connection with each and every guest.
 As one guest said...
 “I came for something to eat because crack had taken over my life.
 I lost my family, my job, my home.
 You fed me and you inspired me.”